RafaelBarbosatec/flutter_robot/README.md

 ## Loading fonts

 To load fonts to show the text and icons in your golden files you can use the `RobotFontLoaderManager`.
-By default the robot will load the material icons and the fonts defined in your `pubspec.yml`. (`MaterialIconsFontLoader` and `PubspecFontLoader`)
+By default, the robot will load the material icons and the fonts defined in your `pubspec.yml`. (`MaterialIconsFontLoader` and `PubspecFontLoader`)

-If you need load a font different of the default you can create a custom `RobotFontLoader` and add in the `RobotFontLoaderManager`.
+If you need to load a font different from the default you can create a custom `RobotFontLoader` and add it to the `RobotFontLoaderManager`.
 Like this:

 ```dart